|

 I wanted was to be embraced by the water

-whenever I reunited with the water.
-When I
+reunited with the water.
+When I was there I

-return.
-But I couldn't go there, since that damned
+could no longer return.
+But I couldn't go

 relaxed, both at the same time.
 I glanced at